ThePrez/FOCUS2020-Workshop/README.md

 - have `PATH` set up appropriately for use of open source tools

 Before you begin, your instructor will provide you with:
-- A userid and password
+- A userid and password (userid must begin with "emlab")
 - A database schema name to use for Exercise 2 (this is likely the same as your userid)

 You will also need to clone this workshop into a local directory: